-6.11pm Cr Goldfinch left the meeting and Deputy President Cr Dunlop took the Chair.
+5.57pm Cr Goldfinch left the meeting and did not participate in discussions.

+Deputy President Cr Dunlop took the Chair.

 Council is requested to withdraw support for an ore haulage route within the Hopetoun Ravensthorpe Road reserve.

 On 21 October 2010, following a request from then Tectonic Resources, Council resolved as follows: